Medical & Hazardous Waste

 The autoclave operates at 121–134°C at 15–30 PSI.
 STAATT Level 3 compliance requires a minimum Log 4 spore reduction using Geobacillus stearothermophilus as the biological indicator.
 Total cycle time including vacuum, hold, drying, and cool-down: 45–90 minutes.
 Volume reduction without shredding: essentially zero.
 Energy consumption: 50–200 kWh per large cycle.

 The fundamental limitation is mechanism.
 Steam autoclaving kills pathogens — it denatures proteins and disrupts cell membranes through moist heat.
 What it does not do is decompose them molecularly.
+For a direct operating parameter and cost comparison, see SWH vs Autoclaving: Clinical Waste Comparison.
 Research published in PubMed (Hossain et al., 2012) documented bacterial re-growth in autoclaved waste within 48 hours at ambient temperature when the treated waste was not immediately disposed of.
 The microorganisms were inactivated, not destroyed.
 This matters operationally: if treated waste is delayed in transport to final disposal, the pathogen load can reconstitute.

 2. ISS (Integrated Sterilizer & Shredder): The Best Autoclave-Class Option